zpainter/iassist/content/conferences/iassist2026/_index.md

 While many details need to be worked out including time zone challenges, we will strive to continue our tradition of the "Best IASSIST Ever" conference with added inclusivity!

-We greatly value the in-person camaraderie and networking that occurs in person and hope to return to an in-person conference in 2027.
+We greatly value the in-person camaraderie and networking that occurs in person and return to an in-person conference in 2027.

 <hr />
 <br />